Embroidermodder/Embroidermodder/embroidermodder2/docs/refman/emrm.md

 Embroidermodder backends to the postscript interpreter included in libembroidery to accomplish this.

-For example the string: \texttt{5 2 t mul add} is equivalent to the expression $2*t + 5$.
+For example the string: `5 2 t mul add` is equivalent to the expression $2*t + 5$.

 The benefit of not allowing this to simply be a Python expression is that it is safe against